thomasthebaud/thomasthebaud.github.io/_teaching/2025-Spring-Bio.md

 -	Analyze the application of biometrics in commercial and forensic fields.
 -	Gain awareness of biometric technologies' legal, ethical, and moral considerations.

-This course will be continued in the Spring 2026.
+This course will be revised and continued in the Spring 2026.